Skip to the main content.

 To deal with VOCs, most property managers/owners should look at a two-pronged approach: (1) to remove the substances as much as possible from the premise and (2) ensure that whatever’s left does not become a health hazard.
 For VOCs that impact IAQ, the central solution is to have a functional HVAC system with effective ventilation and air replacement capabilities.

 AirFixture designs and installs Underfloor Air Distribution (UFAD)-based HVAC systems that prevent VOCs from harming occupant health.
-Read our FREE guide today to see how UFAD helps you retain and add high-value occupants to your building.

 Read More